johngvc/nuuvem-app/README.md

 ### 3. Launch the project using docker-compose tool

-The project consists of 2 containers working simultaneously, to start the program we need to run:
+* The project consists of 2 containers working simultaneously, to start the program we need to run on the root of the project:

 <pre><code>docker-compose up</code></pre>

+* Both containers, one with PostgreSQL and another with the main Rails app will be launched

+### 4. Access the backoffice utility of the application

+* To access the backoffice utility go to http://localhost:3000/admin

+<pre><code>I've decided to use the back-office utility to better represent a real world scenario where the providade sales report
+would be used by the back-office to update the database with new data.</code></pre>

+### 5. Log in with the mock user

+* The credentials will be
+  * Email: admin@example.com
+  * Password: password

+- Imagem do login -

+### 6. Submit new sale report

+- Imagem do dashboard do active admin -

+### 6. Submit sales report file

+- Imagem do upload do sales report -

+### 7. Check if process was successful alongside with report gross sum and total gross income

+- Foto do Dashboard -

+### 8. Optional - Check the Items, Merchants, Purchasers, Purchases and Sales Reports imported

+- Foto do Dashboard apontando para os models -

+### 9. Optional - Re upload failed reports and older reports if neccessary

+- Foto demonstrando o re upload de algo que falhou -

 -----------------------------------------------------------------------------------------------------------------------------------

-# This project used the amazing rails api boilerplate project provided by the good folks at loopstudio
+# This project used the amazing rails api boilerplate project provided by the good folks at loopstudio - more info about the boilerplate below 👇

 ![image](https://user-images.githubusercontent.com/15303963/84329647-a19cc180-ab5b-11ea-9469-09606895bbbf.png)